Heracles General Cement: Structure

 HERACLES General Cement Company S.A. is a subsidiary of LafargeHolcim.

 As of September 2018, it employs 511.

 Location

 The company is headquartered in Athens, Greece.

 Facilities

 Heracles operates three cement production plants, one of which, located in Volos, is the largest cement plant in Europe.
 It also operates six distribution centers around Greece.

 Products and services

 Heracles offers steel frame and mechanical maintenance services, as well as sea transportation and ship management services.
 Its main products include different grades of cement, bagged or in bulk, aggregates, and concrete, for construction or for other purposes.
 It also sells intermediate cement production materials, such as clinker.

+Carbon capture

+Announced in 2022, the Olympus carbon capture and storage (CCS) project aims to make its Milaki cement plant in Evia a net-zero carbon facility.
+The project, funded by the EU Innovation Fund with an investment of over €300 million, utilizes carbon capture and storage (CCS) technologies.

+In January 2025, Heracles signed a Front-End Engineering Design (FEED) with Air Liquide to advance the Olympus carbon capture and storage (CCS) project at its Milaki plant in Greece.
+Air Liquide will provide integrated systems for CO2 capture, oxygen enrichment, and cryogenic separation.
+The captured CO2 will be liquefied and transported by sea to the offshore sequestration facility at Prinos in the Aegean Sea.